Open Spendlab

 Hot keys:

-When you click the Save button, your budget is downloaded directly to your computer as a ".htm" file that you can store and share however you’d like.
-Your data is not stored on our servers.
+Saved files.
+When you click Save, your budget is downloaded directly to your computer as a ".htm" file that you can store and share however you’d like.
+It does not go to our servers.

-Spendlab also tries to autosave your most recent budget file in your web browser's local storage as a backup.
-You can disable this feature by browsing in "private" or "incognito" mode.
+Autosave.
+Spendlab tries to autosave your most recent budget file in your web browser's local storage as a backup.
+Again, the data is only on your own computer, not on our servers.
+If you are concerned about others accessing your web browser, you can disable this feature by browsing in "private" or "incognito" mode.

 Get notified of important updates by joining our rarely-invoked mailing list.
 (Average two emails per year.)